longview/hayerdebayer/README.md

 These errors seem to be corrected by generating a CameraCalibration1/2 matrix, this matrix was tweaked by opening the DNG in ACR and adjusting until the default view was correct for warm/white light.

 To work around the residual error I loaded up the two reference images in ACR and white balanced off the chart then saved those as presets for use as baselines for outdoors and indoor settings.
 It is also advisable to configure other parameters like CA removal at this time, but those are lens specific so you will have to make your own.

+TODO's:

+* It seems like OpenCV may have a better debayer than ACR?
+Try to make the conversion tool do debayering before DNG conversion.

 ## Microphone Noise